 Yes No Share to Facebook

-Question: What differentiates the tort of assault from the tort of battery?
+Question: What is the difference between the tort of assault and the tort of battery in Ontario?

 Distinguishing the Tort of Assault from the Tort of Battery